jakobsche/polynomial/README.md

 ### Free Pascal

-To use the exported functions of the library, use the Unit importpolynomial.pas.
-It is written in Object Pascal Mode.
+To use the exported functions of the library, use the Unit importpolynomial.pas!
+It is written for Object Pascal mode.
 For other modes you will perhaps have to adapt the syntax.
+How the function variables are used to call exported functions of the library is shown in pntest/unit1.pas.

+### Delphi

+Fix the syntax in a copy of the Unit importpolynomial.pas!
+This might require, that you use a "_" at the beginning of function names you import, especially on macOS.
+You can send me your modification to publish it here, if you want to help other Delphi. users.

+Perhaps you have to use another unit than DynLibs in Delphi.
+The constant LibFileName might require an adaptation to your environment.
+The functions LoadLibrary, UnloadLibrary, and GetProcAddress might have other names in Delphi.